-Testing, Testing and Testing
+Testing, Testing, and Testing

-On the behalf of user feedback designer will do amendments in their designs and do A/B testing.
-This can we done by attending events, by going out and asking people and taking to marketing advisers, etc. The main Goal from day one is to make an easy to use UI/UX.
-Some design uses broader crowd for surveys.
+On behalf of user feedback designer will do amendments in their designs and do A/B testing.
+This can we be done by attending events, by going out and asking people and taking to marketing advisers, etc. The main Goal from day one is to make an easy to use UI/UX.
+Some design uses a broader crowd for surveys.
 A lot of analytical tools such as Google analytics are used for tracking landing pages on A/B testing.
 Again, after analysis and feedback ux designer refine the UI (user interface).
 This is called “Lean Style” of a start-up.

 Finally, after getting everything together and making final adjustment in the UI, the product will go into production mode and developer will take charge of it.
-Now, you don’t think UX designer job has been done, he is now busy with pre-launch marketing.
+Now, you don't think UX designer job has been done, he is now busy with pre-launch marketing.
 They market the product and create buzz behind the product before the product launches.
-Designers also go through last minute minor adjustments like, color change, shape change, and placement changes etc.
+Designers also go through last-minute minor adjustments like color change, shape change, and placement changes, etc.

 So now you know that a UX designer is the main part of the product and there is a lot more to what a UX design does, but these are the simple UI/UX process which every design should follow in a product launch in a startup.